wardle/open-consent/README.md

 java -jar target/openconsent-1.0-SNAPSHOT.jar --config=config.yml --migrate
 ```

+> Note: currently at this early stage of development, I am editing migration #1 so use --clean to remove all database tables and then migrate to take into account changes.
+Once the schemas are relatively stable, any changes will be made properly in migrations.

 6. You can run the unit tests to check it is all working

 ```